Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-characteristics.rst

  #.
 Abilities & Traits
  #.
 Skills

-All characteristics are declared in class_Creature.hrl_.
+All characteristics are declared in ``class_Creature.hrl``.

 Primary Attributes
 ..................

-The core potential of a creature is described by following *primary attributes*:
+The core potential of a creature is described by following nine *primary attributes*:

 +-------------+-------------------------------------------+-------------------+-------------------+
 | Name of the | Meaning and Use [#]_                      | Abbreviation      | Usual Synonyms    |
 | Primary     |                                           |                   | and Close Terms   |